 A rear-end collision usually involves the driver of one car crashing into the back of another car.
 It is a common type of motor vehicle accident in Western Australia.
-Rear-end collisions usually occur due to high vehicle speed, reckless driving, distracted driving or tailing driver not paying attention to road conditions.
+Rear-end collisions usually occur due to high vehicle speed, reckless driving, distracted driving or a trailing driver not paying attention to road conditions.
 If you suffer a personal injury from a rear-end crash and it’s not completely your fault, then you may have a personal injury claim.
 The claim can be made with the Insurance Commission of Western Australia (ICWA), the CTP insurance company operated by the government in Western Australia.
 Read on in this article about rear-end car accidents.

 Are you always at fault in a rear-end collision?

-No. The is not always the tailing driver’s fault in rear-end collisions.
+No. It is not always the tailing driver’s fault in rear-end collisions.
 However, the driver of the car that hit the vehicle from behind will often be found to be liable but it will depend on the circumstances of the accident.

 The position at law is that the drivers of motor vehicles have a duty of care to each other to take reasonable care to avoid exposing the other driver to hazards.